-The second phase of the planning process is the broadrange of development policies and programs identified in the Lexington Comprehensive Plan development of general goals and objectives or are required to implement the Comprehensive is up to 20 years.
+The second phase of the planning process is the broad range of development policies and programs identified in the Lexington Comprehensive Plan development of general goals and objectives or are required to implement the Comprehensive is up to 20 years.
 However, the city should review policies, based upon the issues facing the City, Plan.
 "The Lex-Plan 2013" identifies the tools, the plan annually or bi-annually and update the and prioritized by the community though public programs, and methods necessary to fulfill document completely every ten to fifteen years, input.
 These are practical guidelines for improving the recommendations.
 Nevertheless, the or when a pressing need is identified.
 Updating existing conditions and guiding future growth. implementation of the development policies the Comprehensive Plan will allow the city to The Comprehensive Plan is a vision presented in contained within the Comprehensive Plan is incorporate ideas and developments that were not text, graphics, and tables that represent the desires dependent upon the adoption of the plan by the known at the time of the present comprehensive governing body, and the leadership exercised planning process. by the present and future elected and appointed officials of the city.

-Comprehensive planning begins with the "The Lex-Plan 2013" represents a blueprint "The Lex-Plan 2013" was prepared under Review and of "The Lex-Plan 2013" by the Lexington City Council.
+Review and of "The Lex-Plan 2013" by the Lexington City Council.
 The planning time period for achieving Implementation is the final phase of the process.
 A goals, objectives, programs, and developments